 For example, if you search for a domain name with 123 Reg you get a whole host of alternative examples.
 In the below example, we’ve searched for bigdogs.com (which is taken) and the screenshot shows just some of the alternatives suggested.

-10. Register your domain as soon as possible
+10. Register your domain right away

 Once you’ve found a domain name you like and is available, register it as soon as you can.
 If you delay, you run the risk of losing your domain to someone else.
 If it’s available, you can buy your domain name with 123 Reg now.

-12. Research social media handles for consistency
+12. Check social media handles

 13. Protect your brand with multiple domains